KubeRocketCI/docs/docs/use-cases/custom-pipelines-flow.md

 ## Goals

 - Provide a clear method for creating and configuring custom Tekton tasks and pipelines for build, review, deployment, and clean processes within KubeRocketCI.
-- Offer a detailed guide on integrating custom pipelines with the KubeRocketCI platform, ensuring seamless connection and functionality.
+- Offer a detailed guide on integrating custom pipelines with KubeRocketCI, ensuring seamless connection and functionality.
 - Clarify the process for replacing existing build, review, deployment, and clean pipelines with custom pipelines, highlighting necessary steps and considerations.
 - Demonstrate the benefits of using custom Tekton pipelines in KubeRocketCI, such as improved flexibility, scalability, and efficiency in development workflows.